rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 Step 3 — Run the Streamlit application

-Make sure the ChromaDB database has already been created.
+Make sure the ChromaDB vector store has already been created.

 Then run:

 streamlit run app.py

-The Streamlit interface will open in your browser.
+The application will open in your browser.

 Enter a query such as:

 Python developer with machine learning experience

-The application will retrieve relevant job postings and generate a grounded response using the retrieved context.
+The application retrieves relevant job postings from ChromaDB and generates a grounded response using Google Gemini.

 Streamlit Features